ARTIFICIAL MENISCUS IMPLANTATION

 frayed meniscal edges while preserving as much of the meniscal structure as possible.

-The evolution of biotechnology synthetic grafts and the refinement of arthroscopic techniques and tools, provided an opportunity today to specialized orthopedic surgeons to perform transplants meniscus (synthetic or allograft) restoring thereby the deficit left by the excision of the meniscus avoiding premature damage and the development of osteoarthritis.
+The evolution of biotechnology synthetic grafts or collagen graft and the refinement of arthroscopic techniques and tools, provided an opportunity today to specialized orthopedic surgeons to perform transplants meniscus (synthetic or allograft) restoring thereby the deficit left by the excision of the meniscus avoiding premature damage and the development of osteoarthritis.

 After a lengthy investigation, in cooperation with leading experts, created a synthetic scaffold of the meniscus, which is the next step in surgery of the knee.